Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Results

 As $J_2$ increases, the next-nearest-neighbor antiferromagnetic interaction becomes dominant.
 Due to the one-dimensional topology of the lattice, this term induces a geometric frustration.
 In particular, for $J_2>0.5$ and small transverse field $h$, the system enters an antiferromagnetic phase characterized by alternating strong and weak nearest-neighbor correlations.

 We then train the cpVAE with configurations arising from different points in the phase space of this spin model.
-During training, we see that a single neuron remains active, while all other neurons collapse to the prior and are noise out (see \cref{an:training} for further details).
-This is to be expected since, as shown in \cref{fig:NNNTFIM_phase_space_and_corr2_reconstr}a, the whole phase space can be characterized only by the second nearest-neighbour correlator.
+During training, we see that a single neuron remains active, while all other neurons collapse to the prior and are noised out (see \cref{an:training} for further details).
+This is to be expected since, as shown in \cref{fig:NNNTFIM_phase_space_and_corr2_reconstr}a, the whole phase space can be characterized only by the second nearest-neighbor correlator.
 To mitigate the effect of hyperparameter tuning and to make the comparison as fair as possible, we then train the dVAE without KL regularization and with a latent dimension of 1.
+By doing so, we substantially ease its training, and ensure that its latent representation is minimal.
 We note that not doing so, and considering a larger latent space, would allow the dVAE to store some stochastic features of the input sample in the latent space, for example, particular spins being up or down.
+While the KL term may help to find a more interpretable representation, our aim here is not to compare the structure of the latent representations, but rather to demonstrate that the dVAE cannot learn parts of the phase space due to its deterministic nature, in contrast to the cpVAE.
+A more detailed explanation of this benchmark strategy can be found in~\cref{an:training}.

 \paragraph*{Reconstruction analysis} We then benchmark the generative capabilities of both models.
 To do so, we first input configurations from the whole phase space to the encoder, extract the corresponding latent space, and then sample new configurations from the decoder based on the extracted latent variables.
-In \cref{fig:NNNTFIM_phase_space_and_corr2_reconstr}(b), we show the $\langle Z^iZ^{i+2}\rangle$ correlator for the output configurations of the dVAE across the phase.
+In \cref{fig:NNNTFIM_phase_space_and_corr2_reconstr}b, we show the $\langle Z^iZ^{i+2}\rangle$ correlator for the output configurations of the dVAE across the phase.

 While the model accurately reproduces the expected correlations in both the ferromagnetic and paramagnetic regimes, it fails to capture the antiferromagnetic phase.
 Importantly, this regime cannot be characterized by the magnetization only, the usual order parameter extracted in previous works.
 Since the alternating bond structure inherent to the frustrated ground state falls beyond any mean-field parameter, the deterministic decoder is unable to correctly reproduce this statistics, and hence the antiferromagnetic phase will never appear in the latent representation of a dVAE.

 In contrast, we show in \cref{fig:NNNTFIM_phase_space_and_corr2_reconstr}c that the cpVAE is able to accurately reproduce the desired statistics across the full phase space, including the antiferromagnetic region.
 Notably, this accuracy is maintained even when the model is trained on a restricted subset of the parameter space (see \cref{an:NNNTFIM_generalize}), demonstrating its capacity to generalize beyond the training domain.
 This highlights the ability of the cpVAE to capture many-body correlations that elude deterministic approaches, reinforcing the importance of a probabilistic generative model when learning from intrinsically stochastic quantum data.